Research and Links

 - In Their Own Words: Improving the Care Experience of Families with Children with Special Health Care Needs.
 (2015).
 Lucile Packard Foundation for Children’s Health & University of California San Francisco.
 Hughes, D.

 - Opportunities for Improving Programs and Services for Children with Disabilities.
 (2018).
+National Academies Press.
 National Academies of Sciences, Engineering, and Medicine.

 - Patient- and Family-Centered Care Coordination: A Framework for Integrating Care for Children and Youth Across Multiple Systems.
 (2018).
 Pediatrics.
 American Academy of Pediatrics, Council on Children with Disabilities & Medical Home Implementation Project Advisory Committee.